The Honey Harvest

 |---|---|---|

-| Legal limit (Switzerland) | 20 % | Above this, honey cannot be placed on the market.
-It is a threshold not to be crossed, not a target to aim for. |
+| Legal limit (Switzerland) | 20 % | Above this level, the honey cannot be placed on the market.
+It is a line not to cross, not a target to reach. |

 | Label standard (apisuisse) | < 18.5 % | Required for quality programmes with a label.
-Stable and safe honey under normal storage conditions. |
+Stable, safe honey under normal storage conditions. |

-| Practical safety target (Agroscope / field practice) | < 17.5 % | High-quality honey, fermentation very unlikely, ideal for long-term storage. |
+| Practical safety target (Agroscope / practice) | < 17.5 % | High-quality honey, very unlikely to ferment, ideal for long-term storage. |

 1.4 Weather window and ambient humidity